Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Perturbative expansion for chaotic solutions with mean activities of small amplitudes

 However, this calculation scheme turns out to be difficult to carry out.
-The difficulty originates partly from its slow convergence, which can be seen by noting that $a_1(t-s)$ takes values close to $1$ with $a_1(0)>1$ for a wide range of values for $\sigma _0$, including the value we used in the main text.
-Thus, we need to compute $\delta D_k^{(2)}$ up to a large $k$.
-However, we find that the diagrammatic average of $\delta D_k^{(2)}$ cannot be calculated recursively, and its calculation requires us to carry out multiple integrals explicitly (we can carry out the recursion only up to $k=1$ with a reasonable computational cost).
-This is because of the lack of interchangeability between the diagrammatic averaging and recursion.
+The difficulty originates from the slow convergence of the sum of the series.
+Because of this, we need to compute $\delta D_k^{(2)}$ up to a large $k$.
+However, we find that the diagrammatic calculations of $\delta D_k^{(2)}$ up to a large $k$ requires us to carry out multiple integrals explicitly, and this is computationally intractable.
+This happens because of the lack of interchangeability between the diagrammatic averaging and the recursion in Eq.(\ref{recursion_relation}).
 In the main text, because of this difficulty, we restrict ourselves just to the autocorrelation function calculated using the crudest approximation, $\langle \widehat{\eta }(p_1)\overline{\widehat{\eta }}(p_2)\rangle \approx \langle \widehat{\eta }(p_1)\overline{\widehat{\eta }}(p_2)\rangle _0$ [Fig.\ref{figure_statistics_of_dynamics}(a) and (c)].